KDE/websites-docs-plasma-mobile-org/Code.rst

 ------

 Plasma provides components for multi-device workspaces.
-Plasma desktop provides has been providing a stable, versatile and modular desktop.
+Plasma desktop provides a stable, versatile and modular desktop.
 Plasma Mobile shares many components and all of its underlying architecture with Plasma desktop, but provides a UI and features necessary and useful on mobile devices.
 The idea is to provide a base